Decentralized-ID/decentralized-id.github.io/README.md

 ### RWoT
-Description = "The Web of Trust is a buzzword for a new model of decentralized self-sovereign identity.
+"The Web of Trust is a buzzword for a new model of decentralized self-sovereign identity.
 It’s a phrase that dates back almost twenty-five years, the classic definition derives from PGP.\n\nBut some use it as a term to include self-sovereign identity authentication & verification, certificate validation, and reputation assessment, while the vibrant blockchain community is also drawing new attention to the concept we aim to reboot it."

 * [WebOfTrust.info](http://www.WebOfTrust.info) - [on github](https://github.com/WebOfTrustInfo/)
 * [WebofTrust - Self Sovereign ID - Github](https://github.com/WebOfTrustInfo/self-sovereign-identity)